INSERT INTO

 Description

 For an existing Relation, INSERT INTO runs the given query (i.e. a SELECT statement) and adds its results into the sink Relation.
 The list of columns of the sink Relation and the SELECT columns list in the query should be data type compatible.
 Moreover, the Relation type of a sink Relation should match with the Relation type of query results.
-For example, the results of a query that uses grouping aggregation cannot be inserted into a as the result type for a query with GROUP BY as a .
+For example, the results of a query that uses grouping aggregation cannot be inserted into a Database as the result type for a query with GROUP BY as a Database.

 INSERT INTO does not support MATERIALIZED VIEW as the sink Relation.